Airport Advisory Information

 - Please visit the Department of Home Affairs website, opens in a new window or consult your nearest South African Mission for more details.

 Due to ongoing construction efforts as part of LaGuardia Airport’s redevelopment program, we advise that passengers be aware of the following changes upon arrival:

-- Lots P4, P5 and new long-term lot P10, will be available for access to Terminals B, C and D.
+- Terminal B Daily Parking and Terminal C & D Daily Parking will be available for access to Terminals B, C and D.

 - Roadway congestion may require more time in and out of the airport.